<?xml version="1.0" encoding="UTF-8"?>

 <title>RobotWhisperer</title>

-<atom:link href="http://robotwhisperer.org/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://robotwhisperer.org/feed/" rel="self" type="application/rss+xml" />

 <description>... the website of the Learning, Artificial Intelligence, and Robotics Laboratory (LAIRLab) at Carnegie Mellon led by Drew Bagnell</description>